haominf/Web-Programming/README.md

-1. hat is this purpose of this Git repository?
+1. What is this purpose of this Git repository?

 	This is for a collection of homework for Ming Chow's course of COMP20 Web Programming at Tufts.